CHABITBlunk/cs457/notes/chapter-3.md

       - more work for given receiver throughput
       - unnecessary retransmissions: link carries multiple copies of pkt
         - decreasing max achievable throughput
+- scenario 3
+  - 4 senders, multi hop paths, timeout/retransmit
+    - what happens as app layer in & rate of app layer in increase?
+    - as rate of app layer in increases, all arriving pkts at upper queue are dropped, throughput -> 0
+- insights
+  - throughput can never exceed capacity
+  - delay increases as capacity approached
+  - loss/retransmission decreases effective throughput
+  - unnecessary duplicates further decrease effective throughput
+  - upstream transmission capacity/buffering wasted for pkts lost downstream

+### approaches toward congestion control

+- e2e congestion control
+  - no explicit feedback from network
+  - congestion inferred from observed loss & delay
+  - approach taken by tcp
+- network assisted congestion control
+  - routers provide direct feedback to sending/receiving hosts with flows passing through congested router
+  - may indicate congestion level or explicitly set sending rate
+  - tcp, ecn, atm, decbit protocols

+## congestion control

+### aimd

+- approach: senders can increase sending rate until congestion occurs, then decrease sending rate on loss event
+- additive increase
+  - increase sending rate by 1 max seg size every rtt until loss detected
+- multiplicative decrease
+  - cut sending rate in half at each loss event
+  - cut in half on loss detected by triple duplicate ack (tcp reno)
+  - cut to 1 mss when loss detected by timeout (tcp tahoe)
+- distributed, async algorithm shown to optimize congested flow rates network wide & have desirable stability

+### congestion control details

+- tcp sending behavior
+  - roughly: send cwnd bytes, wait rtt for acks, then send more bytes (rate = cwnd/rtt bytes/second)
+- sender limits transmission: last byte sent - last byte acked <= cwnd
+- cwnd dynamically adjusted in response to observed network congestion (implementing congestion control)

+### slow start

+- when conn begins, increase rate exponentially until first loss event
+  - initially cwnd = 1 mss
+  - double cwnd every every rtt
+  - done by incrementing cwnd for every ack received
+- initial rate slow but increases exponentially

+### slow start -> congestion avoidance

+- when should exponential increase switch to linear?
+  - when cwnd gets to 1/2 value before timeout
+- implementation
+  - variable ssthresh
+  - on loss event, ssthresh set to cwnd/2 just before loss event

+### tcp cubic

+- is there a better way than aimd to probe for usable bandwidth?
+- insight/intuition
+  - wmax: sending rate at which congestion loss was detected
+  - congestion state of bottleneck link probably (?) hasn't changed much
+  - after cutting rate/window in half on loss, iniitally increase to wmax faster, but then approach more slowly
+- k: point in time when tcp widow size will reach wmax
+  - k itself is tunable
+- increase w as a function of the cube of the distance between current time & k
+  - larger increases when further away from k
+  - smaller increases when nearer to k
+- tcp cubic default in linux, is most popular tcp for web servers until ~2024

+### bottleneck link

+- tcp (classic, cubic) increase sending rate until pkt loss occurs at some router's output: bottleneck link
+- understanding congestion: useful to focus on congested bottleneck link
+- multiple flows collectively congest bottleneck link
+  - each executes their own congestion control
+  - each of n flow should ideally receive throuhgput of r/n

+### keeping pipe just full enough

+- keep bottleneck link busy transmitting, but avoid high delays/buffering
+- intuition
+  - ideal amount of inflight data for a conn (ninflight) = conn's share of bottleneck bandwidth \* minrtt
+- increasing ninflight while it is below bottleneck bandwidth will not increase rtt, since arrival rate to queue < transmission rate
+- when we hit bandwidth-delay product, arrival rate of pkt data to bottleneck link = link bandwidth
+- any higher than bandwidth-delay product will increase rtt
+- throughput will increase until we hit bandwidth-delay product, then plateau
+- loss-based tcp operates after we hit bandwidth-delay product, bbr tcp operates when we hit product

+### bbr (bottleneck bandwidth & rtt)

+- regulates ninflight
+- at longer time intervals, reduces ninfligt to lower bandwidth, measure new minrtt
+- at shorter time intervals
+  - acceleration: increases ninflight until reaches throughput plateau
+  - cruising: sends at rate that network delivers data as evidenced through received acks
+  - deceleration: reduces ninflight, decreasing queue pressure, looking for lower minrtt

+### explicit congestion notification (ecn)

+- tcp deployments often implement network assisted congestion control
+  - 2 bits in ip header (tos field) marked by router to indicate congestion
+    - policy to determine marking chosen by network operator
+  - congestion indication carried to destination
+  - destination sets ece bit on ack segment to notify sender of congestion
+  - involves both ip (ip header ecn bit marking) & tcp (tcp header c, e bit marking)

+### tcp fairness

+- if k tcp sessions share same bottleneck link of bandwidth r, each should have avg rate of r/k
+- ideally, tcp is fair, assuming same rtt & fixed num sessions only in congestion avoidance

+### must all network apps be fair?

+- udp
+  - multimedia apps often don't use tcp
+    - don't want rate throttled by congestion control
+  - instead use udp
+    - send audio/video at constant rate, tolerate loss
+  - no policing use of congestion control
+- tcp
+  - app can open multiple parallel conns between 2 hosts
+  - web browsers do this, e.g. link of rate r with 9 existing conns
+    - new app asks for 1 tcp, gets rate r/10
+    - new app asks for 11 tcps, gets r/2